zeph254/zeph254/README.md

 ## Hi there 👋

-My name is Zeph a full-stack developer interested in all things Python, javascript, HTML, and CSS.
+My name is Zeph a full-stack developer interested in all things Python, javascript, FastAPI, Flask, React, HTML, and CSS.

 - 🔭 I’m working on a new e-commerce website https://github.com/zeph254/unishop-app which is still in production.
 -